India's domestic market for computer services to grow faster than exports: UN report | Devdiscourse

-The domestic market for computer services in India is forecast to grow faster than their exports, fuelled by the government's Digital India program and the country's burgeoning start-up environment, according to a UN report.
+India's domestic market for computer services is forecast to grow faster than their exports, fuelled by the government's Digital India programme and the country's burgeoning start-up environment, according to an UN report.
 "The computer services industry in India is increasingly catering to the domestic market, leveraging expertise gained from exporting, while at the same time reducing an over-reliance on such exports," stated the report by the United Nations Conference on Trade and Development (UNCTAD).

-Noting that India ranked fourth in terms of growth in the share of the ICT sector's value-added in GDP between 2010 and 2017, the report said, "The domestic market for computer services in the country is forecast to grow faster than their exports, fuelled by the government's Digital India program, its burgeoning start-up and venture capital scene and increased computer use by the MSMEs (Micro, Small and Medium Enterprises)."
-The first-ever Digital Economy Report said the size of the global digital economy range from 4.5 to 15.5 percent of world GDP.
+Noting that India ranked fourth in terms of growth in the share of the ICT sector's value added in GDP between 2010 and 2017, the report said, "The domestic market for computer services in the country is forecast to grow faster than their exports, fuelled by the government's Digital India programme, its burgeoning start-up and venture capital scene and increased computer use by the MSMEs (Micro, Small and Medium Enterprises)."
+The first-ever Digital Economy Report said the size of the global digital economy range from 4.5 to 15.5 per cent of world GDP.

 India ranked fourth, with growth driven mainly by computer services.
-Ireland tops the list of countries in terms of value-added in computer services as a share of GDP by quite a significant margin, reflecting the strong presence of regional offices of US digital companies, followed by Sweden.
+Ireland tops the list of countries in terms of value added in computer services as a share of GDP by quite a significant margin, reflecting the strong presence of regional offices of US digital companies, followed by Sweden.
 Unlike for other parts of the ICT sector for this indicator, only India among the developing countries features among the top 10.
-India ranked 9th in e-commerce sales in 2017 with total sales of USD 400 billion or 15 percent as a share of GDP.
-Of the total sale, the share of B2B was 91 percent at USD 369 billion.
+India ranked 9th in e-commerce sales in 2017 with total sales of USD 400 billion or 15 per cent as a share of GDP.
+Of the total sale, share of B2B was 91 per cent at USD 369 billion.

 Some countries have been successful at developing an export industry in ICT services.
 Among the top exporters, the relative importance of ICT services in total services exports varies considerably.

 Between them, these companies account for two-thirds of the total market value of the top 70 platforms: in China, WeChat, owned by Tencent, and AliPay, an Alibaba company, have captured virtually the entire Chinese mobile payment market between them.
-Google accounts for some 90 percent of the global Internet search market, and Facebook is the top social media platform in more than 90 percent of countries.
-The reports show that these companies are competing aggressively to stay on top, acquiring competitors, expanding into new services, lobbying policy-makers, and establishing strategic partnerships with leading multinationals in traditional sectors.
+Google accounts for some 90 per cent of the global Internet search market, and Facebook is the top social media platform in more than 90 per cent of countries.
+The reports shows that these companies are competing aggressively to stay on top, acquiring competitors, expanding into new services, lobbying policy-makers, and establishing strategic partnerships with leading multinationals in traditional sectors.

 The UNCTAD warned that the dominance of these platforms is leading to a concentration and consolidation of digital value, rather than reducing inequalities between and within countries, with developing countries at the bottom of the pile.
 The report called for a rethink, that will bring about a fairer distribution of the gains from the digital economy.